-Wind farms should purchase warranty coverage to avoid the gap in coverage left by property alone.
+Commercial wind farms should purchase warranty coverage to avoid the gap in coverage left by property alone.
 There are two options for warranty insurance after the original equipment manufacturer’s (OEM) warranty has expired.
 Purchase an extended warranty from the OEM or purchase warranty insurance from a third party insurance provider.
 Extended OEM warranties are generally sold per-turbine, per-year, and fully cover the turbine with no deductible.
 Third party warranty insurance is sold in “chunks” of limits that are good for five years.
 The limits for third party insurance are required to be calculated using a maximum profitable loss basis.
 Under expected conditions the policy will be able to cover the foreseeable loss.
 Third party policies will also have an annual deductible comparable to a property policy.
 Third party warranty insurance can usually be purchased much cheaper than an extended OEM policy; the trade-off is that the limits of the coverage are much lower than with an OEM policy.

-Other Insurance Coverage
+Other Commercial Wind Insurance Coverage

-The unique insurance needs of wind farms are mainly in the property and warranty coverages.
+The unique insurance needs of commercial wind farms are mainly in the property and warranty coverages.
 The other insurance needs of a commercial wind farm are very similar to the needs of any other business.
 Like any other business a wind farm is required to carry workers’ compensation, commercial auto, general liability, professional liability and employer’s liability.
 Umbrella and excess liability coverage should also be considered.